Educating Your Patients About Energy Conservation Techniques

-At first, it may be simply educating the patient about ECTs and fall prevention which includes simplifying or eliminating physical activities that fatigue the body and compromise standing balance.
+At first, it may be simply educating the patient and their caregivers about ECTs and fall prevention which includes simplifying or eliminating physical activities that fatigue the body and compromise standing balance.
 As the disease reaches the end stages, it may be about preserving physical energy in order for the patient to breathe efficiently and stay awake for visitors or activities in sitting.

 5. Hospice/Palliative Care Patients